 - Beth, History and Social Anthropology student – ‘make it home’

 Best bit of advice was to bring decorative items.
 Strings of lights, small potted plants for the windowsill or desk, photo frames with silly, happy photos, blankets and pillows, etc. It makes the room that bit more comforting and homely, and can help with the homesickness.

 - Alexander, Anthropology student – ‘bring something to break the ice’

 ‘Bring sweets, give them to your flatmates when you introduce yourself’.
 If sweets aren’t your thing, and you’re feeling nervous about introducing yourself just remember your fellow students Eve and Becky’s advice ‘don’t stress, everyone’s in the same boat and wants to make new friends too […] put yourself out there and make friends.
 Particularly at this time, campus is a great place to be for that’.

 Of course, there are also some things you should 100% not be bringing.
 You can probably guess these but anything with a naked flame, (such as candles, incense, joss sticks, oil burners, barbeques, or smoking paraphernalia) is one to avoid.
-Cars, mini-fridges, heated airers, multi-way cube adaptors and pets are some of the other items featured on the restricted items list which can be found in the Accommodation Handbook if you need to double check anything.
+Cars, mini-fridges, adhesive strip lights, heated airers, multi-way cube adaptors and pets are some of the other items featured on the restricted items list which can be found in the Accommodation Handbook if you need to double check anything.